-- the development and application of the SCAA models to the agreed estimates and the most recent aging data; - (2) further work examining reasons for the differences between estimates from CPII and CPIII; and - (3) further development of the IWC simulated datasets, specifically to: - (a) provide a testing framework for hazard probability models for internally-estimated cue rates from Antarctic minke whale schools; and - (b) provide one realistic scenario for testing variance estimation.
+(1) The development and application of the SCAA models to the agreed estimates and the most recent aging data.

+(2) Further work examining reasons for the differences between estimates from CPII and CPIII.

+(3) Further development of the IWC simulated datasets, specifically to

+3.1 provide a testing framework for hazard probability models for internally-estimated cue rates from Antarctic minke whale schools

+3.2 provide one realistic scenario for testing variance estimation.